jcafiero/PersonalSite/README.md

 # jcafiero.github.io

-An interactive version of my resume that I've created from scratch using HTML, CSS, and jQuery.
+An interactive version of my resume that I've developed using HTML, CSS, and JavaScript.

-Note: This is still a work in progress because I've been researching new ideas to implement.
+Any feedback can be sent to mailto:jcafiero@stevens.edu!

 http://jcafiero.github.io